segdevv/RAINdrp/README.md

 ### Controls

-- "q" to exit the program or simply closing the window
+- To exit the program press "q" or close the window.